INFJs hate conflicts.

 Furthermore, conflicts allow us to see the strength of our relationships.
 A genuine relationship can weather ups and downs.
 When both parties value each other, they will make the effort to understand each other and accept their differences.
 These relationships usually become stronger after a conflict.
 They grow.

-Superficial relationships, on the other hand, end as soon as there is a conflict, disagreement or misunderstanding.
+Superficial relationships, on the other hand, end as soon as there is a conflict, disagreement, or misunderstanding.
 They don’t last.
 As an INFJ, you probably don’t want such relationships anyway.
 So you might as well assert yourself when you have to.

 2. Learn to deal with your confrontation anxiety.

 INFJ has an imaginative mind and we care how our decisions affect others.
 This isn’t so useful when we have anxiety.
-We tend to over-imagine the impact that conflicts will have on others.
+We tend to overthink and over-imagine the impact that conflicts will have on others.
 Sometimes, I will spend days in my head trying to figure out the perfect words to say to another before I confront them.
 But when I did, it usually turned out fine.

 Most people don’t wish to offend others.
 When you speak up, people will know your boundaries and will do their best to respect your boundaries.
 As long as you approach the other person in a neutral manner and take your emotion out of the confrontation, conflicts generally will not escalate into a shouting match or something nasty.